4skinSkywalker/EthersModal/README.md

 )();
 ```

-## Configuration of all supported wallets
+## Configure all supported wallets

 The following example show how to create an EthersModal instance with all the wallets that are available: